 b.
 2,300 mg

 6) Can foods can be high in salt without tasting salty?

-7) Based on the Nutrition Facts label at right, how much sodium is in 1 cup of the food?
+7) Based on the Nutrition Facts label at right, how much sodium is in one serving of the food?

 a.
 30 mg

 b.
 160 mg

 1) a.
 2,300 mg.
 The Dietary Guidelines for Americans 2015-2020 recommends "For most people ages 14 years and older, sodium intake should not exceed 2,300 mg/day.
 Intake below this level is recommended for children younger than 14 years old and people who have prehypertension or hypertension (i.e., high blood pressure)."

 2) d.
 3,400 mg.
 This amount equals about 1.5 teaspoons of salt per day.

 4) d.
 71 percent.
 About 71 percent is derived from salt added during processing by manufacturers.
 The most effective strategies for reducing sodium, therefore, are reducing sodium during food processing, and for individuals to choose more fresh, less processed items and to use less salt during food preparation.

 6) a.
 Yes.
 For example, a food can taste sweet and still contain a significant amount of salt.
 The best way to determine the amount of salt in a food is to check the Nutrition Facts Label.